-The cortège took two hours to travel from Southernhay to St Sidwell’s, bringing traffic to a standstill and giving some onlookers cause to complain about delays to buses.
+The cortège took two hours to travel from Southernhay to St Sidwell’s, bringing traffic to a standstill and causing some onlookers to complain about delays to buses.

 Ashley Carr, a local Conservative Party campaigner who stood in St Thomas in the recent city council elections, said he appreciated the message that climate change is real and needs to be dealt with, but suggested that disrupting traffic, including buses, was going too far.

 He also defended the Conservative government’s record on the issue: “It’s not business as usual to get a whole country to be net zero, to produce no carbon emissions, in 30 years.
 And they want it done by 2025?”